nmeri17/suphle-docs/src/docs/v1/modules/index.md

 By the namespace used and its location, you may observe that module interfaces reside outside the implementation created for them.
 The implementations can be removed or replaced at will.
 But consumers will always rely on the contract on the interface.

 `ModuleTwo`, above, is a simplistic interface in that it only deals with primitive types.
-This is not always the case in the real world.
-When a module interface deals with reference types, they should live in a visible, global scope i.e. defining a `Models` namespace beside `AllModules` and `ModuleInteractions`.
+Note that this is not always the case [in the real world](/docs/v1/database#Models-location).

 Usually, you'd want your module to be consumed directly from a coordinator in the dependent module instead of proxying calls to it using additional services.
 In this case, it'll be wise for the module's interface to extend `Suphle\Contracts\Modules\ControllerModule`.
 Suphle uses this measure to dissuade direct consumption of the implementation classes.
 Should you attempt to inject a random module interface into a coordinator, as with [any other *unknown* class](/docs/v1/service-coordinators#Permitted-dependencies), it will throw a `Suphle\Exception\Explosives\Generic\UnacceptableDependency` exception.